Topics

 The Basics

 We look at the basic constructs we need to start writing more interesting OCaml programs, and work through some examples.
 We start to see how the typing rules and semantics of OCaml work.
-We also introduce dune (which we'll be using this for assignments).
+We also introduce dune (which we'll be using for assignments).

 Reading: